Home NOVEL CORONAVIRUS 2019-nCoV

 Arrival in Hong Kong

 Upon arrival at Hong Kong International Airport, all travelers have to take a mandatory test.
 Travelers have to wait for the result of this test at a designated location (depending on the time of arrival: AsiaWorld-Expo or a provided hotel for 1 night).

 - Negative test result: the traveler will be allowed to leave for the hotel that has been booked in advance.
 Transport to the hotels is provided – travelers are not allowed to arrange their own transport.

 - Positive test result: the traveler is transferred to a hospital or a specialized center.
 In this case, the traveler bears the cost of canceling the hotel reservation.

-All travelers have to observe a mandatory 21 days quarantine period.
+All travelers have to observe a mandatory quarantine.
 This quarantine has to be done in a designated hotel that was booked in advance (Click here for the list of designated hotels).
 Each traveler must present proof of reservation of the hotel room upon arrival.